 - An advisor (a counsellor).

 You may also wish to talk things through with your partner or family.

-There is time to terminate the pregnancy (have an abortion) after CVS shows an abnormality, if you feel this is the right decision for you.
+If you feel this is the right decision for you, there is time to have an abortion after a CVS shows an abnormality.
 An advantage of CVS is that you usually get the results earlier in the pregnancy.
-The type of termination you are offered depends on how many weeks pregnant you are when you decide to end the pregnancy.
-Since CVS is preformed so early then, if this is your choice, it is likely that you will just need a simple procedure to terminate the pregnancy, and will not need to have an induced labour.
-If you have an amniocentesis (which is done later) and choose to end the pregnancy at a later stage, this may mean an induced labour.
-However, in either case, the type of termination will depend on how many weeks pregnant you are when you decide to end the pregnancy.
+The type of abortion you are offered depends on how many weeks pregnant you are when you decide to end the pregnancy.
+Since CVS is performed so early then, if this is your choice, it is likely that you will just need a simplesurgical procedure to end the pregnancy, and will not need to have your labour induced.
+If you have an amniocentesis (which is done later in pregnancy) and choose to end the pregnancy, this may mean an induced labour.
+However, in either case, the type of abortion will depend on how many weeks pregnant you are when you decide to end the pregnancy.
 You should discuss this with your doctor or midwife.

 Equally, if the results of CVS show a problem, you may choose to continue with the pregnancy.
-With the knowledge of the results, you can start to prepare for the birth and care of your baby who is likely to have special needs.
-The baby may need special care or surgical care immediately after they are born.
-Prior knowledge means that you can plan to give birth in a hospital where all the appropriate facilities are available.
+With the knowledge of the results, you can start to prepare for the birth and care of your baby, who is likely to have special needs.
+Your baby may need special care or surgical care immediately after they are born.
+Prior knowledge that your baby has a certain condition means that you can plan to give birth in a hospital where all the appropriate facilities are available.